miguelmarcondesf/activerecord-tenanted/GUIDE.md

 Documentation outline:

 - describe one-big-cache and cache-in-the-tenanted-database strategies
+  - note that cache-in-the-tenanted-database means there is no global cache
+  - note that cache-in-the-tenanted-database is not easily purgeable (today)
+  - and so we recommend (?) one big cache in a dedicated database
 - how to configure Solid Cache for one-big-cache
 - how to configure Solid Cache for tenanted-cache